Skip to main content

 Overview

-Daintree's theme system controls the appearance of all app UI chrome: surfaces, text, borders, accents, shadows, and frosted glass effects.
-Each theme is built from a hand-crafted color palette that gets compiled into over 140 CSS tokens, giving every surface a consistent look.
+The theme system controls the appearance of all app UI chrome: surfaces, text, borders, accents, shadows, and frosted glass effects.
+Each theme is a hand-crafted color palette, compiled into over 140 CSS tokens so every surface stays consistent.

-The app ships with 14 built-in themes, split evenly between dark and light.
-Daintree is the default dark theme (eucalyptus green accent) and Bondi Beach is the default light theme (deep coastal teal).
-On first launch, Daintree picks whichever matches your operating system's current appearance.
+Daintree ships with 14 built-in themes, split evenly between dark and light.
+Daintree is the default dark theme, with a eucalyptus green accent.
+Bondi Beach is the default light theme, a deep coastal teal.
+On first launch, the app picks whichever matches your operating system's current appearance.

-You can switch themes from the Settings picker, from the theme palette (Cmd+K T), or from the Action Palette (Cmd+Shift+P).
-Themes preview live as you browse, so you can see a scheme applied across the full app before committing to it.
+There are three places to switch themes.
+The Settings picker is an inline listbox under Settings → Appearance → App.
+The theme palette (Cmd+K, T) is a floating fuzzy-search switcher for keyboard-first changes.
+The Theme Browser is a full drawer that slides in from the right edge, opened from the "Change theme…" button in Settings or from the Action Palette (Cmd+Shift+P → "Change Theme…").
+All three preview themes live as you browse, so you see a scheme applied across the whole app before you commit to it.
 An accent color override sits below the theme list if you want to keep a theme's surfaces but swap its accent.

-If none of the built-in options are quite right, you can export any theme as a JSON file, edit the colors, and import it back as a custom theme.
+If none of the built-in options fit, export any theme as a JSON file, edit the colors, and import it back as a custom theme.
 See Theme Export and Import below.

 Note

 App themes and terminal color schemes are two separate settings.
-The app theme controls all UI chrome (sidebar, toolbar, panels, dock).
+The app theme controls all UI chrome: sidebar, toolbar, panels, dock.
 Terminal color schemes control ANSI output rendering inside terminal panels.
-Both live under Settings > Appearance, but on different subtabs.
+Both live under Settings > Appearance, on different subtabs.

 Built-in Themes

 Every built-in theme draws its palette from a real-world natural ecosystem.
-The accent color anchors the visual identity, while surface and text colors are tuned to complement it.
-All 14 themes include frosted glass effects powered by per-theme material blur and saturation values.
+The accent color anchors the visual identity; surface and text colors are tuned to complement it.
+All 14 themes include frosted glass effects, driven by per-theme material blur and saturation values.

 Dark Themes